-At Harmony Foundation, we understand that there are tons of unanswered addiction questions that anyone entering treatment will have.
-Below, we have prepared a set of addiction FAQs for you and your loved ones to help you better understand the process of addiction treatment and what to expect when you arrive.
+At Harmony Foundation, we understand that there are questions that anyone entering treatment will have.
+We have prepared a set of frequently asked questions for you to better understand the process of addiction treatment and what to expect when you arrive.

 What will my detox be like?